logsem/clutch/README.md

 ## Axioms

 The development relies on axioms for classical reasoning and an axiomatization of the reals numbers, both found in Coq's standard library.
-For example, the following list is produced when executing the command `Print Assumptions eager_lazy_equiv.` in [`theories/clutch/examples/lazy_eager_coin.v`](theories/clutch/examples/lazy_eager_coin.v):
+For example, the following list is produced when executing the command `Print Assumptions coin_flips_terminates.` in [`theories/caliper/examples/coin_random_walk.v`](theories/caliper/examples/coin_random_walk.v):

 ```
 ClassicalDedekindReals.sig_not_dec : ∀ P : Prop, {¬ ¬ P} + {¬ P}